smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

   - `TUNEDOWN`

 !!!
 NOTE
-Prior to RPC Spec version 5.0, the `OK` button name, which is available to all apps, was used for the purpose of play/pause toggling for media apps.
+Prior to RPC Spec version 5.0, the `OK` button name (which is available to all apps) was used by media apps for play/pause toggling.
 With the release of version 5.0, the `PLAY_PAUSE` button name was introduced, allowing the HMI to have a separate `OK` and `PLAY_PAUSE` button for media apps.
 !!!